polischukok-hub/mini_eda_project/readme.md

 # Mini EDA Project
-## Попередні висновки
+## Preliminary results
-- Найбільші продажі були на 4-й день.
+- The most of the sales were on 4th day.
-- Дані маленькі, але підходять для тренування Git.
+- Dataset is small but OK for Git training.